obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 through a feature gate and a requirement to have CPU Manager Policy as None.
 All pods will be handled by the new CCI Manager.
 This will allow us to avoid state synchronization issues with cpu manager.
-To avoid the bootstrapping and driver-unavailability problems of CCI we propose to use best-effort handling of those cases in the alpha state of the implementation augmented with additional logging.
+To avoid the bootstrapping and driver-unavailability problems of CCI we propose to use best-effort handling of those cases inside CCI Manager in the alpha stage of the implementation augmented with additional logging.

 In a later phase of the implementation we can provide a proper mechanism to handle driver unavailability cases.
 Given the existing Kubelet CPU/memory manager capabilities and their usefulness